rezacsedu/Bengali-Hate-Speech-Dataset/README.md

 ## Collection of raw datset
 -------------
-First, Bengali articles were collected from numerous sources from Bangladesh and India including a Bengali Wikipedia dump, Bengali news articles (Daily Prothom Alo, Daily Jugontor, Daily Nayadiganta, Anandabazar Patrika, Dainik Jugasankha, BBC, and Deutsche Welle), news dumps of TV channels (NTV, ETV Bangla, ZEE News), books, blogs, sports portal, and social media (Twitter, Facebook pages and groups, LinkedIn).
-We also categorized the raw articles for ease preprocessing for a later stage.
+Bengali articles were collected from numerous sources from Bangladesh and India including a Bengali Wikipedia dump, Bengali news articles (Daily Prothom Alo, Daily Jugontor, Daily Nayadiganta, Anandabazar Patrika, Dainik Jugasankha, BBC, and Deutsche Welle), news dumps of TV channels (NTV, ETV Bangla, ZEE News), books, blogs, sports portal, and social media (Twitter, Facebook pages and groups, LinkedIn).
 Facebook pages (e.g., celebrities, athletes, sports, and politicians) and newspaper sources were scrutinized because composedly, they have about 50 million followers, and many opinions, hate speech and review texts come or spread out from there.
-All text samples were collected from publicly available sources.
 Altogether, our raw text corpus consists of 250 million articles.
 If you want to get the access to full raw dataset, please write an email, with justification, at rezaul.karim.fit@gmail.com.

 ### Hate speech data annotation
 -------------